MyNameIsTakenOMG/dentaBook/README.md

   </p>

 ## API endpoints
-- **/findtimeslot**: this API endpoint is responsible for three use cases, 1.)
-It is used to find the next available date and all associated available time slots.
-2.)
-It is used to find all available time slots(if there are any) for the specific date.
-3.)
-It is used to keep searching for the next available date and associated time slots by moving forward (an extensive usage of point 1).
+- **/findtimeslot**: this API endpoint is responsible for three use cases:
+  1. It is used to find the next available date and all associated available time slots.
+  2. It is used to find all available time slots(if there are any) for a specific date.
+  3. It is used to keep searching for the next available date and associated time slots by moving forward (an extensive usage of point 1).

 ## Challenges